Diocese of Tennessee

 The Diocese of Tennessee is the diocese of the Episcopal Church in the United States of America that covers roughly Middle Tennessee.
 A single diocese spanned the entire state until 1982, when the Episcopal Diocese of West Tennessee was created; the Diocese of Tennessee was again split in 1985 when the Episcopal Diocese of East Tennessee was formed.
 It is headquartered in Nashville, Tennessee.

+The diocese reported 16,904 members in 2019 and 15,460 members in 2023; no membership statistics were reported in 2024 national parochial reports.
+Plate and pledge income for the 45 filing congregations of the diocese in 2024 was $17,958,668.
+Average Sunday attendance (ASA) in 2024 was 4,298 persons, down from 5,489 in 2015.

-The diocese includes 52 parishes and mission outposts.
+The diocese includes 45 parishes and mission outposts.
 Most of its present communicants reside in the metropolitan Nashville area (chiefly Davidson, Rutherford, Sumner, and Williamson counties).
 St. Paul's Church in Franklin is the diocese's oldest congregation.

 Episcopate and offices

 John C. Bauerschmidt was consecrated as the eleventh Bishop of Tennessee on January 27, 2007.
 He is the third bishop to serve since the final territorial separation in 1985; his predecessors were George L. Reynolds (1985–91) and Bertram Nelson Herlong (1993–2005).

 The seat of the bishop is Christ Church Cathedral in Nashville, which was designated the diocesan cathedral in 1997.
 Weekday diocesan offices are located at the former property of St. Andrew's Church in the Green Hills neighborhood (see below for background information).
 From 1985 to 2013, the Diocese maintained offices in closer proximity to downtown Nashville but has not occupied, nor at present intends to, any portion of its cathedral, which was a pre-existing parish prior to its designation, with office space.

 From 1871 until the division of the diocese (1982–1983), the seat of the bishop was St. Mary's Episcopal Cathedral in Memphis; it continues today as the cathedral of the Episcopal Diocese of West Tennessee.